-Anyway, since I had not done my homework, I hopped on the Shinkansen at Kyoto station, got off at Shin-Osaka, took the next local train and five minutes later I joined the almost 2.5 million people that are passing every day through Osaka respectively Umeda station.
+Anyway, since I had not done my homework, I hopped on the Shinkansen at Kyoto station, got off at Shin-Osaka.
+From there, five minutes later, the next local train took me to Osaka respectively Umeda station.
+Almost 2.5 million people that are passing every day through this mega-station!

 Am I Right on the Left?

-Japan really keeps you on your toes: So after several days of adapting to driving, walking, and standing on the left side of Japans roads, sidewalks, and escalators, you get to Osaka and only God knows why, everything is different: While Osakasians are still driving on the left side of the road, they walk on the right side of the sidewalk and stand on the right side of the escalator and you stupid tourist do it all wrong because in Tokyo, Kyoto, and anywhere else, you were trained to become a lefty.
+Japan really keeps you on your toes.
+After several days of adapting to driving, walking, and standing on the left side of Japans roads, sidewalks, and escalators, you get to Osaka and only God knows why, everything is different.
+While Osakasians are still driving on the left side of the road, they walk on the right side of the sidewalk and stand on the right side of the escalator .
+Hence, you stupid tourist do it all wrong because in Tokyo, Kyoto, and anywhere else, you were trained to become a lefty.
 And now you are a western obstacle all over again.

 Umeda Area (Kita)